deshaniwijewardhana/Social-Media-Post-/README.md

 3. Click the like button to interact with the post card

 ## Contributor
-- Deshani H. Wijewardhana (Partial Contribution)
+- Deshani Wijewardhana (Individual Activity)